hildensia/mcts/README.md

 An implementation of Monte Carlo Search Trees in python.

 ## Setup
+Requirements:
+ * numpy
+ * scipy
+ * pytest for tests

-Plain simple `python setup.py install`.
+Than plain simple `python setup.py install`.

 ## Usage
 Assume you have a very simple 3x3 maze.
 An action could be 'up', 'down', 'left' or 'right'.
 You start at `[0, 0]` and there is a reward at `[3, 3]`.